The Debris of the "Last Major Merger" is Dynamically Young: Evaluations of Phase Mixing

 We define 2-dimensional causticality as where the notation is the same as in Equation \ref{eq:n_stars} except $n_{i,v^+}$ and $n_{i,v^-}$ are the corresponding bins of the phase space data with positive and negative $v_r$.
 This procedure can be intuited as folding the phase space distribution across the $v_r=0$ line and then computing a normalized residual sum of squares between the two halves of the phase space distribution; as a result, 2-dimensional causticality is a measure of the symmetry of a given phase-space distribution about the $v_r=0$ line.
 The uncertainty in this value is derived in Appendix \ref{app:sigma_c}.
 This definiton of causticality is still bounded as $0\leq C \leq 1$. $C=1$ when no stars in a structure have a counterpart when reflected across $v_r=0$ (for example, if all stars have positive $v_r$); $C=0$ when the phase space distribution of a structure is perfectly symmetric about $v_r=0$.

-Figure \ref{fig:phase_mixing} shows why causticality works as a metric for phase mixing.
+Figure \ref{fig:phase_mixing} shows why causticality works as a metric for phase mixing; a caustic has a positive non-zero ``shell velocity'' at the point where its constituent stars currently have maximum $r$ \citep{SandersonHelmi2013}, which makes it reflection asymmetric about $v_r=0$.
 Initially in radial merger events, there are only a few caustics in the merger debris (e.g. the top row of Figure \ref{fig:phase_mixing}), which have nonzero $v_s>0$, which makes the phase-space distribution asymmetric about $v_r=0$.
 The asymmetry of a single caustic is shown in Figure \ref{fig:chevrons}.
 As these caustics mix, more and more shells are created \citep{HernquistQuinn1989,Donlon2020}.
 Eventually, caustics begin to pile up on top of other caustics, at which point the phase space distribution becomes a single thick chevron (e.g. the bottom row of Figure \ref{fig:phase_mixing}).
 This single thick chevron is not energy-sorted because it is not a single caustic, so it appears to have a turn-around point at $v_s=0$, making it symmetric about $v_r=0$.

 One quirk about this definition is that the presence of any (symmetric) background will dramatically reduce the measured causticality, because the denominator of Equation \ref{eq:c} becomes very large compared to the numerator.
 This is not a problem for the simulated data, which has no background.
 The observed data has a background, but it can be removed following the example in Figure \ref{fig:data}.
 As long as there is no background, $C$ does not depend on the number of stars/particles present in the data, so we do not need to worry about normalizing the observed data to the simulated data (however, the lower noise threshold of causticality depends on the particle resolution, as shown in Appendix \ref{app:saturation}).
 However, the choice of binning scheme can alter $C$ for the same dataset, so we require that the observed data and simulated data are identically binned.